M4cs/aptme-api/README.md

 This runs on flask with uwsgi and uses a JSON db for the search count.

 Please make PRs and don't rehost this service somewhere else using this code.
 This code should be used for learning purposes only.

+This source code is under copyright to myself so you are not allowed to redistribute or host on your own.
+If you are caught I will not hesitate to strike a DCMA on your website.